MaksimDzhangirov/backendBankExample/docs/part35-eng.md

 ![](../images/part35/8.png)

 The registered email matches with the one we specified in the `yaml` file.
-We can also find its private key in the secrets list.
+We can also find its private key in the `Secrets` list.

 ![](../images/part35/9.png)